schollz/zxcvbn/docs/builder/content/commands/just-for.md

 For [mx.synths](#mx-synths) this command will change the four mods.
 Each mod has a range of 100 (which is mapped to -1 to 1).
 So for mod1, the values are 0-100, for mod2 the values are 101-200, etc.

 For [infinite pad](#infinite-pad) this command will change the swell.
 The range is 0 to 100%.

+For [MIDI](#midi) this command will send a CC message to the relative MIDI device and channel.
+The range is 0 to 127.